 Jason P. Nance

-Associate Professor of Law
+Professor of Law

-Associate Director, Center on Children and Families
+Associate Director for Education Law and Policy, Center on Children and Families

-BioJason P. Nance is an Associate Professor of Law and the Associate Director for Education Law and Policy at the Center on Children and Families at the University of Florida Levin College of Law.
-He teaches education law, remedies, torts, and introduction to the legal profession.
-He focuses his research and writing on racial inequalities in the public education system, school discipline, the school-to-prison pipeline, students’ rights, and other issues in education law.
-His scholarship has been or will soon be published in the Washington University Law Review, Wisconsin Law Review, Emory Law Journal, Arizona State Law Journal, Colorado Law Review, and Connecticut Law Review among several other journals.
-Professor Nance currently serves as the reporter for the American Bar Association’s Joint Task Force on Reversing the School-to-Prison Pipeline, where he is authoring a report and recommendations and proposing resolutions for the ABA to adopt to help dismantle the school-to-prison pipeline nationwide.
+Jason P. Nance is the Associate Dean for Research and Faculty Development and Professor of Law at the University of Florida Levin College of Law.
+He also serves as the Associate Director for Education Law and Policy at the Center on Children and Families.
+He teaches Education Law, Remedies, Torts, and Introduction to Lawyering.
+He focuses his research on racial inequalities in the public education system, school discipline, the school-to-prison pipeline, students’ rights, and the legal profession.
+His scholarship has been published in multiple journals, including the Washington University Law Review, Emory Law Journal, Indiana Law Journal, Arizona State Law Journal, Wisconsin Law Review, UC Davis Law Review, Colorado Law Review, and the Stanford Law Review Online.
+His research has been cited extensively by courts, party and amicus briefs, law journals, books, treatises, and social science journals and featured in numerous national media outlets.
+Professor Nance served as the reporter for the American Bar Association’s Joint Task Force on Reversing the School-to-Prison Pipeline, where he co-authored a report and proposed resolutions for the ABA to adopt to help dismantle the school-to-prison pipeline nationwide.

-Teaching and ScholarshipEducation Law, Empirical Legal Studies, Torts, Remedies, The Legal Profession
+Education Law, Empirical Legal Studies, Torts, Remedies, The Legal Profession

 - University of Florida: Joined College of Law faculty as Assistant Professor in 2011